-Combined, local arts nonprofits have an audience participation of residents and visitors totalling more than 2 million per year.
+Our community's arts and culture nonprofits have an audience participation of residents and visitors totalling more than 2 million per year.
 In addition, Charlotte’s cultural sector employs thousands of full-time workers and generates an annual economic impact of $360 million, while its education programs for children and youth are nationally recognized.

-By committing to match $18 million raised from the private sector, the City will double its current level of public funding for arts, science and history organizations.
+By committing to match $18 million raised from the private sector, the City doubles its current level of public funding for arts, science and history organizations.
 Together, an annual grants pool of public and private dollars will help revive and sustain local cultural organizations.
-To distribute these resources, a citizen-led grantmaking board will be created with a mix of appointees by the City of Charlotte and private-sector.
+To distribute these resources, a citizen-led grantmaking board will be created with a mix of appointees by the City of Charlotte and private sector.

 Contributors to the private-sector fund include: